mmerian/csv/README.md

 csv
 ===

-A PHP library for processing CSV files
+A PHP library for easily reading and writing CSV files